Disability Information and Resources for Students

 The office responsible for providing services and reasonable accommodations to students with disabilities who are enrolled at the University Park campus.

 At every Penn State campus, there is an office responsible for providing services and reasonable accommodations to student with disabilities.
-This link provides contact information for every Penn State campus disability liaison and office.
+This link provides contact information for every Penn State Campus Disability Services Coordinator and office.

 Parking and Transportation